Physical Therapy Student Essay Contest

-- The winner and two finalists will be announced in early in spring 2023.
+- The winner and two finalists will be announced in spring 2023.

 Submissions are reviewed by a selection panel comprised of our guest judge(s), JHR Editorial Board and CHEP steering committee.
 Submissions are assessed upon their engagement with the prompt, narrative structure, and attention to language.